Coming Soon!

 Please contact Grace at grace_chua@sgbc.sg for more information

-Register early to enjoy preferential rates and ensure your place at one of the world's leading scientific forums on indoor air quality and healthy built environments.
+Register now to enjoy preferential rates and ensure your place at one of the world's leading scientific forums on indoor air quality and healthy built environments.

 Early Bird rates apply until: